Pfefan/Issue-Tracker/Userstories/Userstory_001.md

 ## Output Data

 The Data will be saved to the backend database, Ticket will be shown in the front end

+## Errors:

+Data cant be saved to the database, User didnt enter valid data in the text boxes